 Deletes the correction values for this set.
 When this key is pressed a prompt is placed on the screen that says "Please press Enter or OK key to delete correction.
 Press ESC or Cancel to close this dialog."
-The deletion is only performed if you press OK or Enter.
+The

 Key Path Input/Output, Corrections

 Remote Command [:SENSe]:CORRection:CSET[1] 2 6:DELete

 Example CORR:CSET:DEL

 CORR:CSET1:DEL

 CORR:CSET4:DEL

 Notes Pressing this key when no corrections are present is accepted without error.

 Initial S/W Revision A.02.00